omicscodeathon/neurovar/README.md

 - All requirement are installed automatically with the tool
 - Input :  It requires gene expression CSV files and genetic variants VCF files as inputs.

->> Note : The files are expected to be divided into two folders, named ''controls'' and "patients", containing the VCF files of the controls and patients groups respectively.

 ## Installation

 The tool could be installed from this website : https://sites.google.com/view/neurovar